An Outback Rail journey on the Sydney to Broken Hill Train

-The journey takes you from Sydney through the most diverse and spectacular Australian landscapes and: from the wonderful lush hills of the Blue Mountains and vast forest hills, endless grassland plains, inhabited little villages, to the vast rugged plains of the Australian outback to finally reach Broken Hill.
+This train to Broken Hill takes through the most diverse and spectacular Australian landscapes: from the beautiful lush hills of the Blue Mountains and vast forest hills, endless grassland plains, and inhabited little villages to the vast, rugged plains of the Outback to reach Broken Hill.

-There are two train services riding the Sydney-Broken Hill route.
-The Xplorer train leaves once a week, from Sydney, every Monday morning at 6.30h (check out the Australian rail site for updates) and it gets in Broken Hill in the evening, around 8.30 pm.
-It’s an early start and long hours to seat in the train, but I tell you it is worth every minute of this awe-inspiring rail route.
-It will take you across the most diverse landscape you can imagine.
+Two services are riding the Sydney to Broken Hill route.
+The Xplorer train leaves once a week from Sydney every Monday morning at 6.30h (check out the Australian rail site for updates), and it gets to Broken Hill in the evening, around 8.30 pm.
+It’s an early start and long hours to sit on the train.
+It is worth every minute of this awe-inspiring train ride.
+It will take you across the most diverse landscape you can ever imagine.

-The Outback Xplorer carriages are spacious and the seats are comfortable.
-In most Australian trains you can switch the front seats to face you, that’s very practical whenever you want to stretch your legs, as you can see in the picture below.
+The Outback Xplorer is a good train.
+Its carriages are spacious, and the seats are comfortable.
+You can switch the front seats in most Australian trains to face you.
+That’s very practical whenever you want to stretch your legs, as seen in the picture below.

 There are no female/male toilets but only the main toilets area.
-The food offer on board of the Xplorer is good, food in NSW is generally more expensive than on other train services in Australia.
-The friendly train crew can take your meal orders, and these can be collected at the counter when meals are ready.
-Be sure you reserve your food early as they may run out of meals quickly and be prepared to queue up at the counter.
+The food offered on board the Xplorer Train is good, but food in NSW is generally more expensive than other train services in Australia.
+The friendly train crew can take your meal orders, which can be collected at the counter when meals are ready.
+Be sure you reserve your food early, as they may run out of meals quickly and be prepared to queue up at the counter.

-The good weather…it was a sunny day, with deep blue sky… the light reflection, the different types of forests, the grassland and the Outback plains were simply amazing.
 One challenging aspect aboard the Outback Xplorer is taking photos from the train carriage.
-Especially the first 2 hours when the train goes through the Blue Mountains, the recurrent bends form a sort of serpentine, so it’s really hard to take pictures when the train is in motion.
-However, it was good fun running inside the carriage trying to get a good shot.
-And do not worry about recharging your camera, phone or laptop batteries, electrical plugs are available in each carriage on designed spots.
+Especially in the first 2 hours when the train goes through the Blue Mountains, the recurrent bends form a serpentine, so it’s tough to take pictures when the train is in motion.
+However, running inside the carriage was good fun, trying to get a good shot.
+And do not worry about recharging your camera, phone or laptop batteries; electrical plugs are available in each carriage on designed spots.

 Travelling across the Blue Mountains

 As I said, the Blue Mountains landscape is simply stunning.
-The train meanders through the highest peaks of forests from where you can marvel at the depth of the valley and the blue veiled horizon.
-The train does not slow down, unfortunately, but at some stage, despite the twisting route I finally could make a couple of good shots.
-Here below you can see them.
+The train meanders through the highest peaks of forests from where you can marvel at the depth of the valley and the blue-veiled horizon.
+Unfortunately, the train did not slow down, but despite the twisting route, I could finally make a couple of good shots at some stage.
+Here below, you can see them.

-The rail journey through the Blue Mountains takes approx 2 hours, then the landscape slowly changes into forest tableland with lovely hills of soft contours.
-It was beginning of May, with fall colours at its best, as you can see from the photo below: green, gold, red in all nuances, the light reflection pouring through the slightly cloudy sky, the huge trees covered with brown goldish to burgundy-red leaves.
+The rail journey to Broken Hill takes you through the Blue Mountains and takes approx 2 hours; then, the landscape slowly changes into forest tableland with lovely hills of soft contours.
+It was the beginning of May, with fall colours at its best, as you can see from the photo below: green, gold, red in all nuances, the light reflection pouring through the slightly cloudy sky, the enormous trees covered with brown goldish to burgundy-red leaves.

 From shrubland into the rugged Australian Outback

 But this is not all yet…it’s a long way to Broken Hill….over 1000km.
-The last part of the train journey from Sydney to Broken Hill is taking you into the magic of the Australian outback, vast outback plains, red earth and green spinifex, gum trees and the blue sky.
-It’s easy to become addicted and I cannot get enough of it.
+The last part of the train journey from Sydney to Broken Hill takes you into the magic of the Australian outback, vast outback plains, red earth and green spinifex, gum trees and the blue sky.
+It’s easy to become addicted, and I cannot get enough of it.

-Well, there is no great Australian train journey without a beautiful sunset.
-Here below what I could witness during the final stretch of the train journey on the way to Broken Hill.
+Well, there is no remarkable Australian train journey without a beautiful sunset.
+Here below is what I could witness during the final stretch of the train journey on the way to Broken Hill.

 The Sydney to Broken Hill train journey is beloved by the locals

-When the train was approaching Broken Hill, the nice couple sitting next to me gave me a tiny piece of paper with their phone number on and offered their help whenever I had the need for information, advice and tips in Broken Hill.
+When the train was approaching Broken Hill, the lovely couple sitting next to me gave me a tiny piece of paper with their phone number on it and offered their help whenever I required information, advice and tips in Broken Hill.
 I found this very kind of them.
 Surprisingly the tiny piece of paper looked familiar to me…

-I turned it and yes it was an Italian bus ticket…when I asked whether they had been there, they said: “We are just returning home after 6 weeks vacation in Italy and across Europe”.
+I turned it in, and yes, it was an Italian bus ticket…when I asked whether they had been there, they said: “We are just returning home after six weeks’ vacation in Italy and across Europe”.

 They added: “We always take the train from Sydney back home to Broken Hill.
-The train journey is very beautiful, we never miss out on such wonderful landscape views”
+The train journey is wonderful.
+We never miss out on such wonderful landscape views.”

-And I can only confirm it to you.
-This Sydney-Broken Hill train journey is really worthwhile.
-And I would dare say you do not need to take a book with you on the train, the stunning beauty of the Australian landscape will entertain you all the journey through.
+And I can only confirm it for you.
+This Sydney-Broken Hill train journey is worthwhile.
+And I would dare say you do not need to take a book with you on the train; the stunning beauty of the Australian landscape will entertain you all the journey through.